adhirajcs/HappyHolidayHome/README.md

   - MySQL Database
   - PHPMailer for OTP (One-Time Password) system for user verification

-## Usage (Self-Hosting with XAMPP)
+## Usage

+### Cloud Hosting (000Webhost.com)

+Visit [happyholidayhome.000webhostapp.com/](https://happyholidayhome.000webhostapp.com/) to explore and use the online version of the website.
+Here, you can browse available vacation homes, make reservations, and manage your bookings.

+### Local Hosting with XAMPP

 1. **Setup Environment:** To host the HappyHolidayHome reservation website, ensure you have a server environment with PHP and MySQL support.
-XAMPP provides an easy solution by bundling Apache, MySQL, PHP, and Perl.
-Transfer the project files to your XAMPP's web directory (usually "htdocs").

-2. **Database Configuration:** Import the provided MySQL database schema to set up the necessary tables and configurations for storing holiday home details, user information, and reservations.
-Use PHPMyAdmin, accessible through XAMPP, to import the database schema.
+2. **Database Configuration:** Import the provided MySQL database schema via PHPMyAdmin for storing details.

-3. **Customization:** Modify the website content, such as holiday home listings, descriptions, images, and pricing information according to your requirements.
-Edit the project files within the XAMPP directory.

-4. **Google reCAPTCHA Setup:** Obtain your reCAPTCHA keys from Google's reCAPTCHA administration panel.
-Integrate these keys into the user and admin login pages for added security.
-Update the respective files within your XAMPP directory.
+3. **Google reCAPTCHA Setup:** Obtain your reCAPTCHA keys from Google's reCAPTCHA administration panel.
+Update these keys into the user and admin login PHP files within your XAMPP directory.

-5. **OTP System Configuration:** Configure PHPMailer with your email settings for the OTP (One-Time Password) system to enable user verification during registration and login processes.
+5. **OTP System Configuration:** Configure PHPMailer with your email settings for the OTP system for user registration.
 Adjust the PHPMailer settings within your XAMPP environment.

-6. **Launch and Usage:** After completing the setup and configurations, access the homepage through your local server using XAMPP to begin browsing available vacation homes.
-Users can register/login to make reservations, and admins can utilize the admin panel to manage listings and reservations.
+6. **Launch and Usage:** Access the homepage through XAMPP, browse homes, register/login, and manage reservations.

-7. **Security Considerations:** Regularly update and maintain the system to ensure security protocols are up to date.
-Periodically review reCAPTCHA and email configurations within your XAMPP environment to guarantee effective security measures.

 ## Reference